Pre-Owned Gulfstream G650 & G650ER Market Overview (2024-2026) | Safe Fly Aviation

 Executive Summary

-Over the past two years, the global pre-owned business aircraft market has transitioned from a seller-dominated environment (characterized by extremely tight supply) to a more balanced market phase.
+Over the past two years, the global pre-owned business aircraft market has transitioned from a seller-dominated environment to a more balanced market phase.
 Crucially, not all aircraft segments experienced equal softening.

-Key Insight: The last two years produced a more selective market, not a distressed one—top-specification aircraft continue to trade strongly, while maintenance-heavy examples face tougher negotiations and extended marketing periods.
+Key Insight: The last two years produced a more selective market, not a distressed one—top-specification aircraft continue to trade strongly, while maintenance-heavy examples face tougher negotiations.

 Article Scope: This analysis focuses on the pre-owned Gulfstream G650 and G650ER market over the last ~24 months (2024-2026), with a decision-oriented performance comparison against the Bombardier Global 7500.